 Although Gain sells the same products as Tide, they don’t compete per se because they serve different customer segments.
 While Tide is popular among households that require extra cleaning power for children’s clothes and smelly workout gear, Gain serves those who value a fresh scent at an affordable price.

 Like most of Procter & Gamble’s top brands, the key to Gain’s success is their ability to understand what their customers want.
-The team at Gain realized that, besides cleaning power, people really want their clothes to smell clean and fresh when they come out of the wash.
+The team at Gain realized that, besides cleaning power, people want their clothes to smell clean and fresh when they come out of the wash.
 They also learned that the type of scents associated with freshness varies by culture.

-In addition to developing appealing fragrances, they’ve also dedicated most of their advertising to promote their how amazingly fresh your laundry will smell if you use Gain.
+In addition to developing appealing fragrances, they’ve also dedicated most of their advertising to promote how amazingly fresh your laundry will smell if you use Gain.

-Check out one of their recent commercials below.
+Check out one of their recent commercials.

-The primary purpose of laundry detergent is to effectively remove stains and odors from dirty clothes and very few detergents do it better than Tide and Gain.
+The primary purpose of laundry detergent is to remove stains and odors from dirty clothes effectively, and very few detergents do it better than Tide and Gain.

 So how do you know for sure which brand cleans clothes more effectively?